Uawa County: 1875 to 1945

 The 252 acre site of Tolaga Bay township was bought by the Crown on 10 March 1875 for £505.
 At the time, it was covered with gorse.
 In 1904, the name "Buckley" (after Sir Patrick Buckley, colonial secretary in the Seddon cabinet) was given to the township; however, residents continued to use the name "Tolaga Bay" (which Captain James Cook gave to the adjacent inlet).
 Major roads bear names commemorating the navigator's visit.

 With 52 European residents (and the same number in the surrounding area), Tolaga Bay was the largest European settlement on the east coast in 1875.
 The 1926 population of Uawa County in 1926 was Europeans, 1,074 and Maoris, 592.
-In 1945 there were 749 Europeans and 754 Maoris, with an additional 3 percent absent due to the war.
+In 1945, there were 749 Europeans and 754 Maoris, with an additional 3 percent absent due to the war.
 The gross capital value of the county in 1945 was £1,257,536.

 A tragedy occurred on 11 June 1887, when Mrs. Enoch Kirk and three of her children were being brought ashore from the SS Australia.
-Harry Glover was in charge of the surfboat, with Rawiri and Ropihana Tautau and Harry Hiutau the crew.
+Harry Glover was responsible for the surfboat, with Rawiri and Ropihana Tautau and Harry Hiutau in the crew.
 Inside the shoal, the boat was capsized by a wave.
 Glover got Mrs. Kirk ashore, but she died; Rawiri Tautau survived.
 A boat, manned by Constable M. G. Stagpoole, Joe James and Sam Gilman, attempted to rescue the others but also capsized; Gilman swam ashore.
 The constable lashed Hiutau to his upturned boat, and they were picked up by a boat sent from the Australia.
 In addition to Mrs. Kirk and her children—Nellie (age nine), Ralph (age two) and Maud (age one)—Joe James and Ropihana Tautau also died.
 Stagpoole was awarded a silver medal by the Royal Humane Society of Australasia.

-On 25 January 1923 taxpayers in the Tolaga Bay harbour district, by a vote of 115–22, authorised a bond not exceeding £100,000 for a reinforced concrete wharf area for coastal vessels.
+On 25 January 1923, taxpayers in the Tolaga Bay harbour district, by a vote of 115–22, authorised a bond not exceeding £100,000 for a reinforced concrete wharf area for coastal vessels.
 The wharf and jetty are 2150 ft long, and their depth at low tide is 17 ft.
 The first harbourmaster was J. M. Fraser.